software-architecture-guild/katas-2025/README.md

 - The AI-generated grading suggestions are **passed to the next stage**, where they can be reviewed and validated by Experts.

-#### Historical Restatements Workflow
+#### Extracted Short Answers Database Maintenance Workflow

 ![Diagram](future_state/solution_4/operational_viewpoint_restatement.jpg)

+The **Extracted Short Answers Database Maintenance** process consists of two key parts:

+1. **Regular Maintenance** – An automated process that ensures all expert-graded submissions have their short answers stored in the historical database, making them available for further suggestions generation.
-This workflow describes the **AI-assisted restatement process**, which is triggered when a **case study is updated with new grading criteria**.
-The process ensures that past submissions are evaluated using the updated criteria by extracting short answers from historical solutions.
+2. **Historical Restatements** – AI-assisted restatement process, which is triggered when a case study is updated with new grading criteria.

+These processes together ensure a **consistent, scalable, and reliable** dataset for AI-generated grading suggestions, maintaining both accuracy and adaptability as grading criteria evolve.

+**Regular Maintenance**
+1. **Graded Submission Processing**
+   - The **Architecture Exam Historical Database** retrieves all **graded architecture solutions**.
+   - The system ensures that each submission has corresponding **short answers** linked to their **expert-grade and feedback**.
+   - The extracted short answers from the **Answers Extractor Microservice** are stored in the **Extracted Short Answers Historical Database**.
+   - These answers are linked to their respective **grading criteria**, **expert-validated grade**, and **feedback**.

+**Historical Restatements**
 1. **Submission Processing**
    - The **Architecture Exam Historical Database** retrieves past **graded architecture solutions** associated with the updated case study.
    - The corresponding **new grading criteria** are identified.